ThomasMertes/seed7/src/read_me.txt

   os_off_t: Type used for os_fseek(), os_ftell(), offsetSeek(),
             offsetTell() and seekFileLength().

+  SHORT_SIZE: Size of a short int in bits.

+  INT_SIZE: Size of an int in bits.

+  LONG_SIZE: Size of a long int in bits.

   POINTER_SIZE: Size of a pointer in bits.

   FLOAT_SIZE: Size of a float in bits.